genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 // const colChart = this.columnChart;
 ```

 We can then register these elements with the layout system.
-Registering it with the layout system will remove it from its original location.
+Registering it with the layout system removes it from its original location.
 ```typescript
 // Using a duplicate registration name is a runtime error this.layout.registerItem('profile', [profileManagement]);